This post may contain affiliate links. Please read our disclosure policy.

 • Serve.
 Last, transfer the mixture to a serving bowl.
 Top with your favorite toppings and serve immediately.
 Enjoy!

-How to make the chili in a crockpot or slow cooker
+How to make in a crockpot or slow cooker

 • Heat oil in a large skillet over medium-high heat.

-• Add onion and garlic, sauté until garlic is fragrant.
+• Add onion and garlic, and sauté until garlic is fragrant.

 • Stir in the chopped veggies, meat, and spices, cook until veggies are soft and meat is browned.